How to use Call Screen to block spam calls on Google Pixel - How smart Technology changing lives

 -Open Call Screen.

 Here we will find different modifications available.
-We can save the audio of the calls; select the treatment of the calls in spam, possible false number, number that calls for the first time, or hidden numbers.
+We can save the audio of the calls; select the treatment of calls in spam, possible fake number, number calling for the first time, or hidden numbers.

 You can select that Call Screen is not activated automatically, but manually for each particular call; change the voice of Google Assistant.
 In this way, we personalize the Call Screen experience on our Google Pixel phone.